d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 This highlights an important fact to know when working either theoretically or numerically: the only possible points where we can minimize (or maximize) a function will have gradient equal to zero, however, not every point with gradient zero is the minimum (or maximum).

-## Multivariate Chain rule
+## Multivariate Chain Rule
-Let us suppose we have a function of four variables ($w,x,y,z$) which we can make by composing many terms:
+Let us suppose that we have a function of four variables ($w,x,y,z$) which we can make by composing many terms:

 $$
 \begin{aligned}